All Episodes

 Well, the schools are the children.

-We may have to cut some school programs.
+The fire department police, we may have to cut some school programs.

 No, no, no, Safe.

-You can't do they never cut the worthless stuff like funding an art exhibit at the zoo.
+They never cut the worthless stuff like funding an art exhibit at the zoo.

-It's still stuff.
+It's silly stuff.

-There's so much redundancy and waste in local state governments, we're not out of money in that regard.
+There's so much redundancy and waste in local state governments.

-The degree to which we're being taxed, but I don't care who they are, and I don't care what party, when they become city, state, federal government officials, they can't do with a dime less ever.
+The degree to which we're being taxed, but I don't care who they are, and I don't care what party, when they become city, state, federal, government officials, they can't do with a dime less ever.

 They can't cut.

-They can't reorganize, they can't restructure.
+They can't restructure.

 All they can do is find ways to get more of our money.